Skip to main content

 The following principles are considered best practice:

-• Use precise headers and sub-headers to help users scan
+• use precise headings and sub-headings to help users scan

-• Make use of white space, bullets and lists
+• make use of white space, bullet points and lists

 Always refer back to your user stories when making decisions about the content.
 This ensures that every choice you make is based on evidence and research.